torejo66/Fish-measurement/README.md

 **----------------------------------------------------------------------------------------------------------**

-**In the new window, click the download icon as seen below in red**
+**In the new window, click the download icon as indicated in the illustration below (do not click in the illustration)**

 ![image](https://github.com/torejo66/Fish-measurement/assets/128371032/c78cea27-f8c6-4591-a5e4-e5f486536b08)